SzyJ/jalpha/README.md

-# japanese_alphabet_converter
+# Japanese-Alphabet
-Roman alphabet to hiragana or katakana
+hiragana and katakana tables displayed in your terminal!